 Starting during sophomore year, students can designate one course per semester as pass/fail.
 Pass/fail courses allow exploration of a discipline or a topic that interests you — but for which you don’t have a lot of background experience — without the pressure of graded evaluation.
 Pass/fail courses count toward your graduation requirements, but they cannot be used to fulfill core, major, minor, or certificate requirements.
 Note that unlike a letter-grade course, you need a “C” or better to pass a pass/fail course.
 Whether you pass or fail one of these courses, the “grade” will not affect your GPA — but a fail has the same consequences as failing a letter-grade course.
-Pass/fail requests must be made during add/drop using MyAccess.
+Pass/fail requests must be made by the withdrawal deadline using MyAccess.

 Pass/fail exists to encourage intellectual risk-taking and to reduce the barriers to exploration outside one’s comfort zone.
 It is not intended to reduce one’s work load or to compromise one’s commitment or attention in a course.
 In this spirit, we don’t approve pass/fail arrangements when a student is taking more than 5 courses.
 But if you’re considering using the pass/fail option, it’s worth asking yourself the strategic question: What exactly am I afraid of?
 If you’re simply afraid of an A-, reconsider.
 It’s a bad bet.
 If you’re truly uncertain of what to expect in a class, and you want a simple way to reduce the stress associated with brand new content, then proceed with pass/fail.